IJSComplexMatter/cddm/doc/quickstart.rst

 Normalization options
 ---------------------

-One important note is on the normalization flags that you can use and the `method` option in the :func:`.multitau.icorr_multi`, :func:`.multitau.iacorr_multi`.
+One important note is on the normalization flags that you can use and the `method` option in the :func:`.multitau.iccorr_multi` and :func:`.multitau.iacorr_multi` .
 By default, computation and normalization is performed using

 .. doctest::